 Ease Of Access Replacer v2 (EOAR) is a simple tool that will let you replace your Ease of Access button on the Logon Screen with different useful options.
-If you do not have the need for the Ease of Access button, which offers, then replacing it with other useful tools might be an option you may want to consider.
+If you do not need the Ease of Access button, which offers, then replacing it with other useful tools might be an option you may want to consider.

 The freeware replaces the button with the following useful tools:

 - Logon Screen Screenshot: Take a screenshot of the Logon Screen.
 Logon Screenshots are saved to C:\Screenshots.